Vivekananda Mahavidyalaya, Haripal

 Vivekananda Mahavidyalaya, established in 1966, is one of the oldest colleges in Haripal, in the Hooghly district, West Bengal, India.
 It offers undergraduate courses in arts, commerce and sciences.
-It is affiliated to University of Burdwan.
+It is affiliated to the University of Burdwan.

 History

 For the socio-cultural and educational upliftment of the localities, Pandit Dharanath Bhattacharya, an eminent freedom fighter established a society named Vivekananda Samsad in 1963.
 Following the association the college was founded on 8 August 1966.